values are the backbone of

 In nature things get lighter in the distance.
 This is called aerial perspective.

-In the painting at the right the mountains in the background are much lighter than the foreground.
+In the painting above the mountains in the background are much lighter than the foreground.

 Aerial perspective is doing its job and we artists duplicate it in our paintings by adjusting the tones.